 Praised across the world, the riches of Greek gastronomy are not a secret, and tasting them should be a top priority for you when visiting Greece.

 The local products, such as cheese, honey, and olive oil, and the traditional dishes, such as mousaka and pastitsio, to name a few, are thankfully not hard to find at all if you know where to look for them.

 But even if you don't, don't worry, that's what we're here for!
 Indulge in an Athens for Foodies tour or an Athens night food tour with wine-tasting and get the chance to discover traditional eateries only the locals know and enjoy mouthwatering delicacies and local wine varieties.

 The Greek land is famous for providing its people with a limitless supply of quality produce, something that the farmer's market tradition in Greece celebrates!

 'Laiki agora', as the Farmer's Market is called in Greek, is a long-established institution that has its roots in ancient times, where local producers put up their stands on a weekly basis on designated streets across Greece to sell their fresh and aromatic goods.

-Greek street food is unsurprisingly something to write home about and not trying should be illegal.
+Greek food is unsurprisingly something to write home about, and not trying should be illegal.